 Illinois law bans the use of electronic devices while driving in most circumstances.
 If you are cited for texting and/or cell phone use while driving, it will not only incur a fine, but it can also lead to higher insurance rates and eventually the loss of driving privileges.
 Before taking any further action, it is in your best interest to speak with an experienced traffic violations attorney, so you understand your rights and options.

-At Mevorah Law Offices LLC, we have provided skilled representation for all types of criminal cases in Northern Illinois since 1979.
+At Mevorah & Giglio Law Offices, we have provided skilled representation for all types of criminal cases in Northern Illinois since 1979.
 From minor traffic violations to multiple DUIs to serious felonies, our award-winning attorneys have extensive experience dealing with such cases from both sides.
 We have former prosecutors and public defenders on our team that have successfully litigated criminal cases at all levels of the state and federal judicial system.
 We have an in-depth understanding of the inner workings of the Illinois courts, and we put this experience to work to explore every potential legal avenue to secure a positive outcome for our clients.

 We are highly recognized not only for our skill and experience but also for our tireless commitment to protecting the interests of each client we serve.
 Our lawyers are honest, straightforward, and accessible.
 We know that even a seemingly minor offense such as texting while driving can turn into a major problem in the future, and this is why we devote the utmost attention to each case we handle.
 When you are cited for any type of traffic offense, we go to work immediately to assess the circumstances and craft the most effective defense strategy.